parpMoretti/AltVNetCameraHandler/README.md

 # AltVNetCameraHandler

-This is a basic resource for AltV.Net serverside and Java clientside.
+This is a basic resource for AltV.Net serverside c# and JavaScript clientside.
 Handles the players current camera.
 This is still a WIP.

 ## Setup

 The `CameraExtension.cs` file is the serverside one.
-Place the camera.js inside your current resources and remember to make sure it's included in the `resource.cfg`
+Place the `camera.js` inside your current resources and remember to make sure it's included in the `resource.cfg`

 ## Usage